marcinjahn/technology-notebook/src/docs/computers/tpm/basic-terms.md

 if the encrypted string is correct and then they can decrypt it.
 Then the receiver would need to know two secrets - HMAC secret and the encryption key.
 Or, a seed might be used.

-## Seed

-A secret that is used to generate other secrets from it.
-TPM has limited storage space, but it might be required to have many secrets for different purposes.
-Key Derivation Function (KDF) is used to generate those keys based on a seed.
-HMAC might be used as a KDF.
-The seed is used as the HMAC key.

 ## Nonce